jakobmoosbauer/symmetric-flips/code/README.md

 The file r6-153-1.txt is an example input file for the 6x6 case.
 This case finds the target rank in about 1 in 1500 attempts.

 We also provide to input files with seeds that allow to find the target rank after 11(5x5) and 17(6x6) runs.
+The random number generation depends on the python version, these seeds where used with Python 3.10.12.